SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie said, "I'm making the dessert, and I'm going to sing Rarity a song, oh and I want to play a fun game with Rarity."

-Rainbow continued, "Fluttershy is going to help Pinkie make a dress to give to Rarity for there date."
+Rainbow continued, "Fluttershy is going to help Pinkie make a dress to give to Rarity for their date."

 Pinkie continued, "I'm going to wear the dress Rarity gave me when I asked her out.
 And we're going to a fancy restaurant for dinner."